BugInoculum/ContactManager/README.md

 - Mainly the styling of the pages is incomplete.
 - Images are not handled but they ideally would be handled using public urls from cloud
 - Didn't get the time to add authgaurds and authentication
+- Interfaces need to be separated.
+As the same contact interface is being used in search, list and details components.

 ## Installation